-From Tim on July 24th, 2009 in Green Remodeling
+From Dean Dowd on July 24, 2009 in Green Remodeling

 Recycled rain gutters.
 All the credit goes to Suzanne Frosling of Alaska.
 She came up with this brilliant idea.
 Vegetables, flowers, herbs, and strawberries can be grown in this vertical garden.
 You can even install some drip irrigation to maximize its effectiveness.

 Moss Trellis.
 To grow moss and other drought-tolerant succulents, buy a metal trellis.
 You can find these at Lowes or Home Depot.
 Start by covering the trellis with bird netting and use metal twist ties to secure it to the trellis.
 Next, secure sheet moss to the bird netting with more twist ties.
 The moss can be bought at your local nursery.
 After youve secured the moss to the bird netting, attach your succulents to the moss.
 To do this, weave the roots of the plants into the moss until the plants are firmly attached.
 Leave the trellis in a sunny area that receives about 4-6 hours of sunlight per day.
 In about two weeks time, the roots will have grown into the moss.